Chapter 32 - Environmental Impact Statement (EIS)

 When a programmatic Section 4(f) evaluation is used for the proposed project, this information must be included in the EIS along with identification of the resource(s) protected by Section 4(f).
 The avoidance alternatives evaluation required by Section 4(f) need not be repeated in the EIS.
 This evaluation would be part of the documentation supporting the applicability and findings of the programmatic document and is placed in the appendix.

-Caltrans has an environmental quality control program under the NEPA Assignment.
+Caltrans has an environmental quality control program under NEPA Assignment.
 An important aspect of the quality control program is the NEPA Quality Control Review.
 The purpose of this review component is to ensure that the environmental document complies with FHWA policies and guidance and the requirements of all applicable federal laws, executive orders, and regulations.
-For additional information regarding the quality control program, please see the policy memo on Environmental Document Quality Control Program under NEPA Assignment.
-See SER, Volume 1, Chapter 38, Quality Control Program for full details.
+For additional information regarding the quality control program, please see the policy memo on Changes to Environmental Document Quality Control Review Procedures and Forms and the Integrated Quality Control/Quality Assurance Review Procedures section of Chapter 38 for full details.

-CEQ regulations (40 CFR 1503.1) require that after preparing a DEIS and before preparing a Final Environmental Impact Statement (FEIS), the DEIS must be made available to the following entities or persons for comment (quantities are those specified in FHWA's Technical Advisory T6640.8A):
+The DEIS should affirmatively solicit public comments in a manner designed to inform those persons or organizations who may be interested in or affected by the proposed action.
+CEQ regulations (40 CFR 1503.1) require that after preparing a DEIS and before preparing a Final Environmental Impact Statement (FEIS), the DEIS must be made available to the following entities or persons for comment:

-- Any agency which has requested to receive statements on actions of the kind proposed
+- Any agency that has requested to receive statements on actions of the kind proposed

 - Applicant (if applicable)